Collier Schorr on gender and identity

 ON THE DOWNTOWN SCENE

-‘When I moved to New York in 1981 it was a poverty-blighted place, infected with crime and drugs, but I never really realised that at the time when I was living amongst it.
+‘When I moved to New York in 1981 it was a poverty-blighted place, infected with crime and drugs, but I never really realized that at the time when I was living amongst it.
 It was totally empowering as well as dangerous.
 I started going to the Pyramid Club in East Village in 1982 and seeing drag shows and all of that.
 Then places like Club 57 and Save the Robots.
 So that whole scene down in the East Village became so inspiring – there were so many tribes colliding.
 Someone like Ann Magnuson at Club 75 embodied that – she was a performance artist, club owner, singer in bands and actress in all these films.’

 ON FASHION AS HER FIRST IMPULSE